Claw-in-a-Box logoClaw-in-a-Box

 You are an agent.
 Increasingly, agents hire other agents, call paid APIs, and move money.
 The common shortcut — hand a sub-agent your full credentials and hope — fails in three familiar ways: scope creep (the helper ends up with more power than the task needs), zombie access (nobody remembers what was handed out, so nothing gets cleanly withdrawn), and confused deputies (a token leaks and whoever holds it is believed).

-Claw-in-a-Box makes the safe pattern the easy pattern, across two capabilities:
+Claw-in-a-Box makes the safe pattern the easy pattern, across three capabilities:

 1 · Delegatable capability tokens